-- Operate augers at low speeds and keep the mouth of the auger well supplied with seed; - Use a padded nose at the end of the auger (plastic deflector plates can have a hardness rating comparable to metal); - Replace worn augers, especially if using steel augers; - Keep bearings and tubes well-maintained since a wobbling auger inside the tube will increase seed damage because of increased contact of the seed with the flighting edge.
+- Operate augers at low speeds and keep the mouth of the auger well supplied with seed. - Use a padded nose at the end of the auger since plastic deflector plates can have a hardness rating comparable to that of metal. - Replace worn augers, especially if using steel augers. - Keep bearings and tubes well-maintained since a wobbling auger inside the tube will increase seed damage because of increased contact of the seed with the flighting edge.

-Revised by Larry G. Heatherly, Aug.
-2013, larryh91746@gmail.com
+Composed by Larry G. Heatherly, Updated Nov.
+2024, larryh91746@gmail.com